Select Board Workshop - Wednesday, September 28, 2020, 5:00 pm

 in, use the designated grills or your own grills - but no open fires, and clean

 up if you see a mess.
 Thanks for your

 Transfer Station -- Schedule and Hours, Payment, and Recycling Guidelines

-Starting October 14, 2020, the Transfer Station will be open two days each week, Wednesday and Saturday from 8:00 to 4:00.
+Starting Wednesday, October 13, 2021, the Transfer Station will be open two days each week, Wednesday and Saturday, from 8:00 to 4:00.
 We will be accepting cash, but strongly prefer people purchase stickers for household trash at the Town Office.
 Stickers cost $1.50 each.
 A $1.50 sticker goes on a 33-gallon bag.
 Place 1/2 a sticker on a 13-gallon kitchen bag.
 Place two stickers on a large contractor bag.
 The Town Office accepts cash, checks, and all major credit cards.

 For an updated list of what can and cannot be discarded in the recycling compacter, click here.

 In case of emergency, please dial 911.
 North Haven participates in the Knox County Emergency Management System.
 Upon calling, a 911 operator will take your information and immediately contact North Haven's EMS and Fire Department, as appropriate.

 Recycling at the Transfer Station

 Click here for a copy of recycling guidelines at the Transfer Station.
 As many recyclers know, the market for recycled materials has undergone some dramatic changes.
 Our recycling provider, Ecomaine, has issued new guidelines to match the demand of a shrinking market for some categories of materials.
 Please consult it.